TSun-FreeFire/TSun-FF-NameCheck-Api/README.md

 ## ⚡ Overview
 </div>

-**FreeFire BanCheck API** is a lightweight Flask-based REST API that Show Free Fire player information with ban status.
+**FreeFire BanCheck Frontend** its a frontend of a lightweight Flask-based REST API that Show Free Fire player information with ban status.

 > 🧠 Designed for speed, precision, and integration with custom dashboards or moderation tools.